bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 ---
 Speaker 0: 00:00:07

-Live from Utrecht, this is the fan with Shorsnedo.
+Live from Utrecht, this is the Van Wirdum Sjorsnado.
 Hello!
-Shors, I have another announcement to make.
+Sjors, I have another announcement to make.

 Speaker 1: 00:00:13